Israel–NATO relations: History

 On January 9, 2002, a significant event took place at the NATO headquarters in Brussels: 19 ambassadors of NATO member countries, together with the ambassadors of seven other states, gathered for the forum.
 This was Israel's first invitation to participate in a NATO exercise.
 Since then, Israel has actively participated in various NATO rescue and humanitarian exercises in the Mediterranean, having the status of a "partner."
 However, after the tragic events with the flotilla in Gaza in 2010, Turkey, as a NATO member, vetoed Israel's continued participation in the exercises.
 In June 2016, after Israel and Turkey signed a reconciliation agreement, the veto was lifted.
 Agreements were also reached between the two countries on compensation to the families of the flotilla participants.

 In June 2006, Israel joined the NATO cataloging system.
 This system was developed in order to standardize the use of inventory and equipment in all NATO member countries.
 Its goal is to create a common logistics language for all members of the alliance, especially in the context of military operations, when each of them applies its own unique logistics procedures.
 The idea of Israel joining the NATO cataloging system arose back in 2004, when a committee established in the Technology and Logistics department considered the need to unify procurement procedures in the security system.
 It was decided to implement the NATO cataloging system.
 In 2006, Minister Avigdor Lieberman initiated Israel's accession to the European Union and NATO.
 In April 2007, the NATO naval forces took part in exercises that took place in Eilat, together with the Navy.
 In December 2008, Israel sent a missile ship to the Mediterranean Sea as part of Operation Active Endeavour.
 During this operation, the alliance ships scanned ships in the region to prevent terrorists and weapons of mass destruction from boarding them, as well as to increase the safety of navigation.

-In 2009, NATO Secretary General Jap de Hoop Scheffer stated that Israel could not become a member of the organization and enjoy the obligations of joint protection provided for in Article 5 unless a peace agreement was concluded with the Palestinians, as well as until another Arab state joined the alliance.
+In 2009, NATO Secretary General Jaap de Hoop Scheffer stated that Israel could not become a member of the organization and enjoy the obligations of joint protection provided for in Article 5 unless a peace agreement was concluded with the Palestinians, as well as until another Arab state joined the alliance.
 In addition, Israel's membership in NATO imposes certain obligations on it, such as: